Thursday, October 17, 2024

 1 John 2:20, 27 says, “But ye have an unction from the Holy One, and ye know all things……27 But the anointing which ye have received of Him abideth in you, and ye need not that any man teach you: but as the same anointing teacheth you of all things, and is truth, and is no lie, and even as it hath taught you, ye shall abide in Him.”

+When you walk in the Spirit, there is an awareness inside you that bears witness to the truth and rejects that which is false.
 When things are not right, something on the inside of you – an unction of the Lord, the anointing that abideth in you – tells you so.

 Conclusion: In this teaching, I have provided twelve objective tests and one subjective test.
 If you are warned subjectively by the Spirit within you that something is wrong, start operating the other eleven tests.
 If the person prophesying is wrong, the other tests will show it.
 Added to that, this last test will warn you personally.